farolfo/music-fiddle/README.md

 Another open source way to share music online in a simple and quick way, being able to record with multitracks at the same time and share it without even being logged in.
 (The jsfiddle for music)

-####Proof of concept
+####Proof of concept (STILL IN PROGRESS)

 * You will be able to record untill 5 mins., and that will be recorded in the cloud with the link available for anyone to listen to it.
 * The server will have a limited space so we will delete the unseenests tracks in the db.
 * After you share it, the other person is able to EDIT your track, so this app needs to support multitracking.

 ####What do we use?